CCPA – The California Data Protection Act

 How Can Boxcryptor Help?

 Boxcryptor is an encryption software for teams and single users.
 The software encrypts data using a combination of the AES-256 encryption algorithm and RSA encryption before it is transferred to a cloud of choice.
-AES-256 is the U.S. government approved algorithm for encrypting classified data and is considered the standard for data encryption.
 With Boxcryptor, businesses and individuals can take an important step toward securing their personal and business information.
-We help you meet CCPA legal criteria, GPDR, and HIPAA requirements.
+We help you meet CCPA and CPRA legal criteria, as well as GPDR and HIPAA requirements.